EA Sports FC Mobile: EA Sports FC Mobile 26

 EA Sports FC Mobile 26 (also called as EA Sports FC Mobile 26 Update) is the season update of EA Sports FC Mobile 25 to celebrate second anniversary since FIFA Mobile was renamed as EA Sports FC Mobile.
-Several changes of FC Mobile 26 such as new fresh UI, gameplay update, new formations and team badge system.
+Several changes of FC Mobile 26 such as new fresh UI, gameplay update, new formations, team badge system and PlayStyles.
 Just like previous season, the Squads would not be reset after season update.
-This season update will be launched on September 25, 2025.
+This season update was launched on September 25, 2025.

-On September 5, 2025, Garena announced the Vietnamese version of EA Sports FC Mobile.
-The closed beta of the Vietnamese version was released on September 18, 2025 and will be launched on October 16, 2025.
+On 5 September 2025, Garena announced the Vietnamese version of EA Sports FC Mobile, using the same graphics and gameplay from the global version, except with the addition of several live events that featured some notable football players from Vietnam national football team.
+The closed beta of the Vietnamese version was released on 18 September 2025 and was launched on 16 October, 2025.
+The Chinese and Korean version originally still using same graphics and gameplay from EA Sports FC Mobile 25, before changed to the current one like the global and Vietnamese versions since April 2026.

-As a side note, this was the first season of FC Mobile that adding the year in the game title to officially known as the mobile version of EA Sports FC 26 instead of being a separate mobile game, similar to Madden NFL Mobile since 2020 - 21 season.
+As a side note, this was the first season of FC Mobile that adding the year in the game title to officially known as the mobile version of EA Sports FC 26 instead of being a separate mobile game, similar to Madden NFL Mobile since the 2020–21 season.

+EA Sports FC Mobile 27

+EA Sports FC Mobile 27 is the season update of EA Sports FC Mobile, launched on September 24, 2026.
+Several changes of FC Mobile 27 such as updated UI, gameplay update, game plan formation, updates PlayStyles and new Gauntlet Kick Off mode.